Setup

 cargo run --features bevy/dynamic_linking

-If you don't want to add the --features bevy/dynamic_linking to each run, this flag can permanently be set via Cargo.toml:
+If you don't want to add the --features bevy/dynamic_linking to each run, this flag can permanently be set with this command (edits Cargo.toml for you):

-• LLD linker: The Rust compiler spends a lot of time in the "link" step.
-LLD is much faster at linking than the default Rust linker.
-To install LLD, find your OS below and run the given command:
+The Rust compiler spends a lot of time in the final "link" step, especially with a massive library like Bevy. lld is much faster at linking than the default Rust linker.
+To install LLD, find your OS below and run the given command.

 • Ubuntu: sudo apt-get install lld clang